citp/privacy-policy-historical/h/ho/hot/hothardware.com.md

-> *The following text is extracted and transformed from the hothardware.com privacy policy that was archived on 2015-06-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150627204749id_/http%3A//hothardware.com/pages/privacyterms) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hothardware.com privacy policy that was archived on 2015-10-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151007083518id_/http%3A//hothardware.com/pages/privacyterms) for the most accurate reproduction.*

-# Privacy, Terms, Conditions and Copyright
+# Privacy, Terms, Conditions and Copyright | HotHardware

 **Privacy, Terms, Conditions and Copyright Policy of HotHardware.com, LLC.
 **